Top of the page

 By following your child's treatment plan, you can help your child meet these goals:

 Asthma education programs provided by certified asthma educators (CAEs) are available in most areas.
 Ask your doctor or contact the Asthma Society of Canada, the Canadian Lung Association, or the Canadian Network for Asthma Care to learn about asthma education programs.
-For more information, see the Other Places to Get Help section of this topic.

 Babies and small children need early treatment for asthma symptoms to prevent severe breathing problems.
 They may have more serious problems than adults because their bronchial tubes are smaller.